Roky Erickson: The Evil One

 Roky Erickson: Gremlins Have Pictures

-Out now, Roky Erickson’s legendary first three solo albums!
+Pre-orders are now open for three new reissues from the undisputed pioneer of psychedelic rock Roky Erickson.
 As the core member of the texas psych outfit 13th Floor Elevators, the ’60s were thrilling times for Erickson.
 The group was riding high on their howling single ‘You’re Gonna Miss Me’ , but the ride was short lived and for Erickson the ‘60s ended in the stuff of nightmares.
 Under sharp scrutiny by the authorities due to the band’s well-expounded fondness for psychedelic drugs, Erickson was found with a single joint on his person.
 Pleading not guilty by reason of insanity to avoid prison, he was sent to the Rusk State Hospital for the criminally insane, where he was ‘treated’ with electroconvulsive therapy and Thorazine treatment.
 Erickson pulled through his three and a half years at Rusk, and even put together a band while incarcerated.
 That band, The Missing Links, contained Roky plus two murderers and a rapist.

 Released from the institution in 1974, Roky found his legend had grown while he’d been away – not least because ‘You’re Gonna Miss Me’ was included on 1972’s Nuggets compilation.
 Erickson’s experiences in the hospital proved to be fertile inspiration for his music – on leaving, he formed the group Roky Erickson And The Aliens.
 Erickson and the Aliens set out honing a hard rock sound that placed the psychedelic garage blues of the Elevators firmly in the last decade.